jevansiv/INDOT-Autonomous-Mower-Project/README.md

 ```

 ## Project Structure
 **Unreal Project:** Contains virtual environments, vehicle models, and sensors for developing navigation methods in specific environments and scenarios.
+This is where your testbed can be augmented for evaluating a vehicle's autonomy to safely navigate within a desired mowing coverage region.
+Vehicle models include the Evans' lab open-source connected autonomous rover (OSCAR) and RC Mower TK-44E build.
+Developer's can model and import their own vehicles to this project.

 **oscar_ros:** Contains navigation, perception, and control ROS2 launch scripts and interface scripts for the autonomous mower.
+This is an example of what a navigation software stack will be like (e.g., Nav2) that is provided for the open-source connected autonomous rover (OSCAR).
+Developers can model off of this structure for their own robot platforms.

 **Scripts:** Contains additional supplement scripts for filtering data entries to navigation, such as limiting data inputs to a specified region in the field-of-view of a sensor.
+These scripts are dependent on the autonomy setups for your navigation package, will vary to your own work.

 <!-- **src:** Contains the main ROS2 packages for navigation, perception, and control.
 launch: Launch files for simulation and real-world deployment.